Mike Frazier

 Mike hosted Morning Edition from 1999 to early 2001, and was asked to return in 2005 as the on-call substitute host for both Morning Edition and All Things Considered.
 He was hired as the permanent host in 2020.

-He is a graduate of Wright State University with a BA in mass communication.
+He is a graduate of Wright State University with a Bachelor of Arts in mass communication.
 Mike has a background in video production, having worked at several Dayton-area cable access television channels.
 He has also worked as a long term substitute high school media arts teacher.

 Mike is a lifelong Dayton-area native, born and raised in Riverside and currently residing in Kettering.
 In his spare time, he likes to work on vintage Volvo cars, observe the weather, cosplay as a Star Wars Stormtrooper, perform on stage in community theater, and annoy people as a member of a local comedy improvisational troupe.